-Regarding larger sized people, the most comfortable seating would be at our four top table in the Silver Sword lounge area.
-The four chairs are capable of moving away from the table to allow more space between chair and table.
+Regarding larger sized people, the most comfortable seating would be at our four top table #25 or #26 in the Silver Sword dining car.
+Two of the four chairs are capable of moving away from the table to allow more space between chair and table and not to be in just close quarters to the next rear table.
 Keep in mind our tables seat four people so another couple could potentially be seated with you.
 If you’d like to insure the table is yours alone, you’ll need to purchase a 3rd ticket and we will not seat anyone at the 3rd or 4th seat.
-Thus allowing us to move away the 3rd and 4th chair allowing for more space at the table.
-If due to your size another couple could not be seated at your table, then you would be required to purchase the 3rd ticket in order to have the table to yourselves.
+If due to your larger size, another couple could not be seated at your table, then you would be required to purchase the 3rd ticket in order to have the table to yourselves.

 If you have any questions or concerns, please contact us at 513-791-RAIL(7245) or firstname.lastname@example.org

 Do not hang any item(s) out an open train window or door.
 This includes any and all parts of your body.
 The tracks go through several areas of thick tree branches & shrubbery that may cause damage to you or your personal property if you do not keep yourself & your items inside the train at all times.
 We are not responsible for any dropped item(s) or physical damage to yourself or others if you hang anything out an open window or door.
 We are not able to stop the train to retrieve any dropped item(s).